10 Free AI Programs for High School Students

 Application Requirements: Simply access the Open Learning modules online.

-Harvard's College Program offers a course on Mathematical Elements of Data Science and Artificial Intelligence, which will reach into the mathematical aspects of modern data science algorithms in Python.
-Thus, this course is perfect for those seeking to understand how logic and mathematics are applied to teach computers how to perform tasks and improve continuously.
+Harvard's Mathematical Elements of Data Science and Artificial Intelligence course explores the mathematical aspects of modern data science algorithms in Python.
+This course is ideal for those seeking to understand how logic and mathematics are applied to teach computers how to perform tasks and improve continuously.
+Alongside working with Harvard faculty and 12 to 18 students, you will gain insights into the newest AI trends.
+The course covers single-variable calculus, three-dimensional geometry, elementary statistics, and coding in Python.
+You'll earn university credit for your academic achievements.
+This is a paid program, but you can apply for need-blind financial aid.

 Location: Harvard campus